Turning Waste Energy into Value

 CHP is a form of energy recycling that recovers heat that’s normally wasted when generating power to supply the heating or cooling needs of an end user.
-By capturing and using waste heat, CHP requires less fuel than equivalent separate heat and power systems to produce the same amount of energy.
+CHP, also called cogeneration, is the simultaneous production of electrical and thermal energy from a single fuel source.
+CHP systems are a group of distributed generation technologies capable of capturing heat that would otherwise be emitted into the atmosphere typically from a manufacturing process or during the electric generation process and redirecting it for a useful purpose.
 CHP technology is located near or at the point of use so it eliminates the losses that occur in the transmission and distribution of electricity from a power plant to the user.

-In a typical electric power generation plant, input fuel is used to create electricity while excess thermal energy (in the form of steam) is wasted in the process.
-Many facilities, both commercial and industrial, require a substantial amount of thermal energy for heating, cooling and other low temperature processes.
-By locating an electric generation plant on-site at a facility that has a significant demand for thermal energy, steam that is typically wasted can be used by the host.
+By generating heat and power in a combined process, CHP systems are more cost effective, reduce greenhouse gas emissions and provide more efficient use of natural resources.
+The efficiency levels of CHP technologies vary depending on the size and type of system, with CHP technologies typically achieving efficiency levels of 60-80% ( compared to ~45% for separate generation).
+By locating an electric generation plant on-site at a facility that has a significant demand for thermal energy, steam or heated water that is typically wasted can be used by the host.
 Each CHP plant reduces their host's energy costs and reduces emissions as compared to buying power off of the grid and producing steam with boilers.